For urgent consular assistance call

 It's more dangerous at night and outside urban areas.

-The rainy season is June to October.
-During the rainy season, heavy rain can cause:
+The rainy season is from June to October.
+Heavy rain can cause:

-Police roadblocks are common on all major routes.
-Police may ask for your ID and vehicle registration and ownership papers.
+Police roadblocks are common.
+Police may ask for your ID, vehicle registration and ownership papers.

 If you travel by road: